Introduction

 i.
 Evaluation and Planning

-• A plan is developed according to the need of the patient, for example, a single tooth, bridge, or denture support.
+- The surgeon develops a plan according to the patient’s needs, such as a single tooth, bridge, or denture support.

 ii.
 Implant Placement

-• For implant placement, a small pilot hole is drilled directly into the jawbone.
-A mini dental implant, usually 1.8 to 3.3 mm in size, is screwed into place with the help of a handheld tool.
-No sutures are generally needed.
+- The dentist drills a small pilot hole directly into the jawbone for implant placement.
+Then, they screw a mini dental implant, usually 1.8 to 3.3 mm in size, into place using a handheld tool.
+Generally, they don’t need to use sutures.

 iii.
 Attachment to Abutment and Follow-up

-• The implant has a built-in ball-shaped head (abutment).
-This is where the crown or denture is attached.
-In many cases, the denture or crown is placed immediately on the same day.
+- The implant has a built-in ball-shaped head (abutment).
+The dentist attaches the crown or denture here.
+In many cases, they place the denture or crown immediately on the same day.
 Healing time can be a few days or a few weeks.

 All-on-4 dental implants are the best option for those who lose most or all of their teeth.
 This procedure uses just four strategically placed implants in the jaw to support a full arch of fixed, aesthetically good teeth.
 Cost-effectiveness and minimal invasiveness are alternative options that differentiate this procedure from traditional dentures and full-mouth implants.